 - Improve net promoter score metrics – The Net Promoter Score (NPS) key performance indicator is similar to the customer satisfaction and loyalty metric.
 Essentially, it is a user-satisfaction KPI that designed to gauge brand loyalty.
 It is usually measured by a customer survey.

-Project management – Effectiveness objectives
+Project Management – Effectiveness Objectives

 Effective project management is designed to keep all aspects of the project on track to ensure that the project’s deliverables are completed on time and within budget.
 Therefore, it is essential to measure the project’s effectiveness metrics.

 - Improve the number of canceled projects metric – It is essential to track the number of projects that have been canceled or paused.
 If this number is high, then it could indicate a lack of planning, a lack of goal alignment, or an inability to take on new projects.

-Project management – Time objectives
+Project Management – Time Objectives

 - Improve the planned vs actual hours metric – This KPI or indicator compares the actual time spent working on a project versus the planned or projected time.
-It is essential to consider this metric as it can improve planning skills.
-And, it is indispensable for estimating the time required for the common tasks that form a significant part of any project.
+This metric can improve planning skills.
+And it is indispensable for estimating the time required for the common tasks that form a significant part of any project.

-Project management – Cost and revenue objectives
+Project Management – Cost and Revenue Objectives

 - Improve the planned value metric – The improved planned value measurement represents the total project budget multiplied by the percentage of completed project tasks.
 It is used during the project completion phase to determine the actual project spend versus the budget allocation.

 - Improve the Cost Performance Index – The Cost Performance Index (CPI) assists management to analyze the project’s cost efficiencies.
-Ergo, it measures the value of the completed work versus the physical amount spent.
+It measures the value of the completed work versus the physical amount spent.
 In other words, it specifies what the project has earned for each US dollar spent on the project.

-Project management – Work efficiency objectives
+Project Management – Work Efficiency Objectives

 - Improve the billable utilization metric – The billable utilization KPI measures the relationship between the total hours spent on the project and the number of hours billed to the client.
 It is an indication of project profitability.
 And, it helps to show project managers where project optimization is required.